-If you die aged 75 or older then any payments made to your beneficiaries (lump sum or future income) will be taxed at the recipient's marginal rates of income tax.
+If you die aged 75 or older then any payments made to your beneficiaries (lump sum or future income) will be taxed in the UK at the recipient's marginal rates of income tax.
+If the beneficiary lives outside the UK the position may be different.

 If a lump sum is paid to a trust (or other legal entities) a flat tax charge applies (currently 45%).
-Lump sums paid to a registered charity may be exempt from tax (depending on your circumstances).
+Lump sums paid to a registered charity may be exempt from UK tax (depending on your circumstances).